dominicpereira92/New-Author-Guidelines/how_to_plan_video.md

-<h1 style="color:red;"> How to Plan a Video
+<h1 style="text-decoration: underline; color:brown"> How to Plan a Video

-<h5 style="color:black;"> In this video, we'll take a look at the detailed plan about creating a video with an example scenario.
+<h4 style="color:black; font-family:Times New Roman"> In this video, we'll take a look at the detailed plan about creating a video with an example scenario.

 {% raw %}